 Our engine supports a number of standardized formats for 3D and 2D assets, most notably X3D and glTF.
 As such, you can use almost any 3D or 2D authoring tool to make models for your games.

 When exporting your models, we highly advice checking your models in view3dscene to see if everything is exported correctly.
 Opening models in view3dscene is usually easier than running your whole game to test that a particular asset was exported OK.
 And view3dscene was implemented using our engine, so it can render exactly the same thing as your game.

-The engine by default follows the X3D convention that the Y axis is "up".
-The exporters honour it, e.g. when exporting from Blender (where the Z axis is by convention "up"), the exporter rotates your model.
+The engine by default follows the convention that the Y axis is "up".
+This is also the recommended convention of both glTF and X3D.
+The exporters generally automatically adjust to it, e.g. when exporting from Blender (where the Z axis is by convention "up"), the exporter rotates your model.
 See "Which way is up?" manual chapter for more information about this, and how you can customize it.

 Copyright Michalis Kamburelis and Castle Game Engine Contributors.

 This webpage is also open-source and we welcome pull requests to improve it.